Graphic from FreeVector.com

 “The symbols of freedom and equality that battle during the life of an individual also have a correspondence to their battle in culture.
 American history in the 20th century offers a good example of this battle between the symbols of freedom and equality.” -- John Fraim, Midnight Oil Studios.

 We were the first and only nation, Mr. Fraim asserts, to stake a claim at the perilous intersection of opposing symbols -- equality and freedom -- via foundational proclamation: that all men are created equal and are endowed with certain unalienable rights (freedoms).
-Apparently, equality is conferred by our Creator as a default condition of birth.
+Equality is conferred by our Creator as a default condition of birth.
 Freedom and the pursuit of happiness, however, are postpartum endowments that can only be activated by a deliberate decision to live free as adults.
 Absent that eventual decision, the endowment of equality at birth is squandered.
 Over time, aspiration turns to desperation, victory to victimhood.

 The above, of course, assumes we emerge from childhood in the first place -- a metamorphosis that modern consumer culture and the forces of equality will do anything to defer or prevent.
 All of woke culture -- including gender politics, critical race theory, safe spaces, microaggressions, incessant victimology, political correctness, moral relativism, identity politics and soul-crushing student debt -- is designed to manufacture a collective infantilism and schoolyard mentality of bullies and victims.
 Uncorrected, it defers adulthood and produces generational adolescence.
 Combined with the Huxleyan tyranny of a default meta-addiction to all things media and all things digital, this artificially induced state of perma-pubescence promotes and protects the institutional forces of equality (the academic, corporate, political and media elite who run the show) from any sustained challenge by the adult forces of freedom.